lucky-vers/Cryptonite-Taskphase/Writeup.md

 # Level 1 → Level 2

 Here the password is stored in a file called `-`.
 As the name is also the indicator for reading from stdin, simply running `cat -` does nothing here.
-We have to run a modified version of it.
+We have to run a modified version of it

 ```
 bandit1@bandit:~$ cat ./-